 This, on 2 CD and 3 LP, the first full live album by The Waterboys is an incredible live collection culled from a handful of shows in Dublin, The Royal Albert Hall and Europe in 1986.

-It captures the band with most of the original members and 'new member' Steve Wickham, all playing as if their very lives depended on it!
+It captures the band along 'new member' Steve Wickham, all playing as if their very lives depended on it!

 It also features several covers by Bob Dylan, Van Morrison, Patti Smith/Bruce Springsteen and Prince.
-Sadly this album is long deleted and whenever it appears for sale it usually carries a decent price tag.
-However it is a truly essential album for any fan to have in their collection.
+This album is now deleted and whenever it appears for sale it carries a decent price tag.
+This is an essential album for any fan to have in their collection.

 This is another 'Best Of' type of compilation, but it also contains some of Mike's solo songs.